Places one can go to after death

 "THE FURNACE (of) FIRE" (Matthew 13:42).

-Terms that can be related to the place of fire: "The eternal fire" interchangeable with "the Gehenna of fire"?
+2) B) Terms: "The eternal fire" interchangeable with "the Gehenna of fire":

 The expression "TO-BE-THROWN INTO THE ETERNAL FIRE" (Matthew 18:8) may be used interchangeably with the expression "TO-BE-THROWN INTO THE GEHENNA (of) FIRE" (Matthew 18:9).